ByteDance Ltd.’s TikTok is trying out an in-app shopping feature, according to a new report from Bloomberg.

 @hannahschlenkerYes queen give us nothing (dc: @rianneneill )♬ Drummer Boy – Justin Bieber

 What started as a dancing video in a kitchen became a viral TikTok for unexpected reasons: viewers wanted to know about the unique waistband on the leggings worn in the video.
 Within a week, Aerie’s crossover leggings sold out across the country.

 TikTok’s new in-app shopping prototype is only visible to select members, and it remains unknown when TikTok will kick off the official launch.
-But stay tuned, as we keep our eye on the Tok.
+But stay tuned, as every influencer marketing agency keeps its eye on the Tok.